BZIvanov/Learning-SQL/SQL/sql.md

-# About SQL
+# SQL

-sql is the database itself and the language to use the database.
+SQL is the database itself and the language to use the database.
 Mysql, Postresql and some others are so called DBMS database management systems which make using the database easier.

-# SQL Datatypes

-To review the datatypes click [here](https://www.w3schools.com/sql/sql_datatypes.asp).

 ---